 Dr. Martha J. Reineke (Ph.D.
 Vanderbilt University) is a Professor in the Department of Philosophy and World Religions at the University of Northern Iowa.
 She previously served as Director of the Graduate Program in Women’s and Gender Studies at UNI.
 Her areas of teaching and research expertise include theories of sex and gender, psychoanalytic theory, religion and society, and Existentialism.
 She is the author of Sacrificed Lives: Kristeva on Women and Violence (Indiana University Press) and is completing another book: Intimate Domain: Trauma, Sexual Difference, and Mimetic Theory.
 She has published extensively on the work of René Girard and considers Girard’s mimetic theory to be a vital resource for understanding and responding to violence in today’s world.

 Professor Reineke discusses the issues of sexual predators explored in the Lookingglass Theatre’s production of Trust.

 Keith Ross is a Princeton University graduate who has worked in the financial markets for 30 years.
 Currently, Keith is engaged with several entrepreneurial ventures.
 A member of the Colloquium on Violence & Religion, he has been a student of René Girard’s work and in January 2007, founded The Raven Foundation with his wife, Suzanne, to increase awareness of Girard’s ideas.
-Keith currently serves as the treasurer for the Colloquium on Violence & Religion.
+Keith formerly served as the treasurer for the Colloquium on Violence & Religion.